 Although Loyola intends to offer an on-campus, in-person residential experience beginning in January 2021, changing public health conditions may require modifications to this plan.
 In particular, public health officials at the federal, state, or local level may impose a variety of health restrictions and mandates impacting the University’s plan.
 These changes may be relatively minor, such as extending or changing break periods, to more significant, such as suspension of in-person classes or residential living.
 Loyola hopes that all members of the community understand the need to be flexible, to have grace with one another, and that they remain ready to pivot as necessary to ensure a successful spring semester, whether in-person or remote.

 In the event the University is unable to offer an on-campus experience in the spring (or on-campus living is suspended during and for the remainder of the semester), room and board refunds for on-campus students will be processed in the same manner as they were in spring 2020.
-Regardless of whether students are on campus or taking courses remotely, though, the tuition rate will remain the same, as tuition payments are in exchange for learning/academic programing and certain services (such as office hours and academic supports) that will be provided regardless of whether a student is learning on campus or entirely remotely.
+Regardless of whether students are on campus or taking courses remotely, though, the tuition rate will remain the same, as tuition payments are in exchange for learning/academic programming and certain services (such as office hours and academic supports) that will be provided regardless of whether a student is learning on campus or entirely remotely.
 Unfortunately, due to increased technology and other related costs, remote learning does not result in savings to the institution.

 A Prayer for Our Community